Capture of Kiev by the White Army: White and Ukrainian confrontation

 But when Colonel Volodymyr Salsky of the Zaporizhzhia Corps arrived and saw the Russian tricolor on the Duma, he gave the order to bring that flag down.
 One of his soldiers climbed the balcony, tore off the Russian flag and threw it to the ground in the dust under the hooves of the horses.
 An enraged volunteer cavalryman tried to cut down Colonel Salsky, but was himself killed.
 This led to an exchange of fire between the White volunteers and the Ukrainians.
 Several soldiers were killed or wounded, and the Ukrainians hastily fled from Duma Square.
 The news of the clash spread quickly, and throughout Kiev volunteers began to disarm and take prisoner Ukrainian units.
 In total, up to 3,000 fighters of the Ukrainian army were disarmed or captured, including the headquarters of the III Corps.
-Some 4,000 Ukrainians soldiers, under the command of Colonel Mikitka, concentrated around the railway station, waiting for orders from their command, but none were received.
+Some 4,000 Ukrainian soldiers under the command of Colonel Mikitka concentrated around the railway station, waiting for orders from their command, but none were received.